deleonlily/Rest-Rant-App/README.md

 ---

 1. As a developer, I need to request data from the server about a specific place so I can populate the places detail page
+2. As a user, I need a place to view the specific detail of one of my pages on a new JSX page, so I can use the app
+3. As a user, I need to edit a place using a new place editing form page, so I can change the data for one of my existing places

 ---